wayism/org/content/philosophy/_index.md

 **Essential Laws:**
 - [Law of Dharma](/philosophy/law-of-dharma/) - How wisdom creates internal moral authority
+- [Law of Karma](/philosophy/law-of-karma/) - The divine curricilum organizer providing the right life experience for advancement
+- [Free of Maya](/philosophy/law-of-maya/) - The divine gift shielding us from realities we are not ready for
 - [Free Will](/philosophy/free-will/) - The divine gift enabling character development

 **Difficult Questions:**